-Afghanistan mourns after ambulance bomb kills dozens
+Afghanistan mourns after ambulance bomb kills more than 100

-Kabul, Afghanistan (CNN)Afghanistan declared a national day of mourning Sunday after an ambulance packed with explosives blew up in a crowded city street in the capital of Kabul, killing 95 people.
+Kabul, Afghanistan (CNN)Afghanistan declared a national day of mourning Sunday after an ambulance packed with explosives blew up in a crowded street in the capital of Kabul, killing 103 people.

-The Taliban claimed responsibility for the Saturday attack, which injured 191 people, authorities said.
+The Taliban claimed responsibility for the Saturday attack, which injured 235 people, including 30 police officers, Kabul police chief Basir Mojahid said.
 It comes a week after militants stormed a Kabul hotel and killed scores in a 12-hour standoff.

 Flags were flown at half-staff nationwide after the latest attack.
 The government set aside Monday as a public holiday and Tuesday as a day of prayer for the victims, according to presidential spokesman Shah Hussain Murtazawi.